danlentz/clj-hangman/README.md

 by content.
 Notice that after a given graph has been interned by its use as a context, any query returning a graph with the same contents returns the same, physical graph.
 It is only indexed once.
 Think of this as a kind of _graph memoization_.
+Or, in other words, graphs are addressable by content.

 A higher-level query protocol, ```select```, is used to perform context-aware query.  ```select``` indirectly invokes the appropriate